DarraghReid/dara-MS1/README.md

     The beige-pink and orange-yellow compliment the colour scheme of the content (images and videos) while the dark grey offers a good dark constrast to the other two.

 * Typeography
-    * The fonts used throughout the site are Roboto and Big Shoulders Inline Text Big Shoulders Inline Text is used for the logo as well as all H1 headings, while Roboto is used in all other instances.
+    * The fonts used throughout the site are Roboto and Big Shoulders Inline Text.
+    Big Shoulders Inline Text is used for the logo as well as all H1 headings, while Roboto is used in all other instances.

 * Imagery
     * All imagery was supplied by the artist.
-    The images used in the homepage carousel were carefully chosen to give users immediate confirmation as to the type of site they are visiting.
+    The images used in the home page carousel were carefully chosen to give users immediate confirmation as to the type of site they are visiting.
     As mentioned in the User Stories section, it is important for users to immediately understand the purpose of the site.

         The image used in the "About" section was carefully chosen to represent who DaRa is as an artist.